Delegate Your Workload: Go Beyond “Getting It off Your Desk”

 You can’t do it all.

 You might feel that it saves time to just take care of a task yourself.
-Maybe you are protecting yourself, unsure that anyone else can do what you do.
-Or you could be hanging on to assignments and hovering over tasks because you just don’t have a solid process for delegating.
+Maybe you doubt that anyone else can do what you do.
+Or, you could be hanging on to assignments and hovering over tasks because you just don’t have a solid process for delegating.

-Delegating tasks, roles and decisions frees you up for other things.
+Delegating tasks, roles, and decisions frees you up for other things and helps prevent you from getting overworked and burnt out.
 That’s a huge benefit.
-But when you delegate effectively, you are opening the door to many other benefits, too.
+But when you delegate effectively, you’re opening the door to many other benefits, too.
+Effective delegation:

 - Enables direct reports to develop as leaders.